 - information relating to discontinued distributors and suppliers of specified brands or those that operated in specified countries;

-- such other information relating to specified brands and countries that we may reasonably require.
+- such other information relating to specified brands and countries that HMRC may reasonably require.

 This list is not exhaustive.
 The information powers in the legislation are fairly broad and enable the information required in relation to specific brands and specified countries to be tailored to particular risks.

-Any failure by a tobacco manufacturer to provide the information required about specified brands and countries, will inform any decision to issue an initial notice or a penalty notice.
+Any failure by a tobacco manufacturer to provide the information required about specified brands, countries and or persons, will inform any decision to issue an initial notice or a penalty notice.
 It is also one of the factors in the calculation of any penalty.
-TCOE must keep a record of all information requirements, and be able to justify why the information was requested.